 The Intel® Core™ i9 is Intel®’s fastest and most powerful processor yet.
 It’s able to handle the most difficult tasks without breaking a sweat.
-From editing massive video files to creating 3D models with ease, the Intel® Core™ i9 really is the best of the best.

 A processor is your computer’s brain.
 It sends the order for tasks to be carried out every time you click or open something on your PC.
 Intel®’s 10th gen Core™ processors are the fastest and most efficient around.
 Making sure your computer always runs smoothly.